alire-project/alire/doc/catalog-format-spec.md

 availability and version of these releases is detected by `alr`.

-Several definitions for these external releases may exist, and so they are defined in the index as a vector with key `external`:
+Several definitions for these external releases may exist, and so they are defined in a manifest as a vector with key `external`:

 ```toml
 [[external]]